 Top universities if you want a career in investment banking

-It’s worth noting that these rankings have remained unchanged since 2014, making them target universities for investment banks.
-This means that banks focus their efforts mainly on these institutions in their search for recruits.
-This is accomplished by creating a strong presence at the chosen campuses through various methods such as sponsoring societies, regularly attending careers fairs and hosting events such as presentations and workshops.
+Target universities are the institutions on which investment banks tend to focus most of their efforts in their search for recruits.
+They accomplish this by creating a strong presence at the chosen campuses through various methods such as sponsoring societies, regularly attending careers fairs and hosting events such as presentations and workshops.

 Banks target these universities because they offer highly reputable courses and produce candidates with strong academic credentials.
 By targeting these universities, banks are assured that candidates have been educated to a high standard within their chosen field and therefore the banks are willing to invest more money in recruiting from them by hosting such events.
 However, attending one of these universities will not guarantee you a graduate job in investment banking, though it is a good first step.